 This is obvious to anyone who visits based solely on the number of art galleries, restaurants, and nightly entertainment events available throughout the popular downtown area.
-Delray Beach is the place where you can find big city culture in a small town environment…which is why so many people have decided to make their homes here.
+Delray Beach is the place where you can find big-city culture in a small-town environment…which is why so many people have decided to make their homes here.

 The Perfect Location

 The town itself is comprised of 15.9 square miles in Palm Beach County, just a bit north of Boca Raton and bordered on the west by the Everglades.
-It is easily accessible by either by I-95 or Atlantic Avenue.

 If being close to an airport is important to you, there are two to pick from near Delray Beach.
 The Palm Beach International Airport is just 15 miles north of town right off of I-95, and the Fort Lauderdale-Hollywood International Airport is located 30 miles south of Delray.

 The Delray Beach area was originally settled in the 1800s and developed as a farm community.
 It officially became a town in 1911 and pineapple and tomato canning facilities were built shortly after that.